 This means the importance of creating in-depth, high quality, and useful content for users has never been more critical.
 However, you also need to take into consideration the information structure.
 Some studies indicate that Google’s crawlers prefer pages with semantic sites and groupings designed around topic modelling.

 The world of SEO is exciting and promising.
-Nowadays, it has become increasingly evident that traditional search results and links are no longer the only essentials of any organic campaign.
-While both still carry weight, ignoring the latest trends can hinder your SEO campaign from reaching its full potential.
+Nowadays, it has become pretty damn obvious that traditional search results and links are no longer the only essentials of any organic campaign.
+While both still carry weight, ignoring the latest trends can hinder your SEO efforts from reaching their full potential.

 It’s quite the deep dive into the world of SEO.
 If you’re tinkering and toying with it as a business owner, just remember that people in the industry spend their entire careers mastering it.
 It’s probably smarter to use a professional digital agency rather than the DIY approach.